 1. Transfer the assets to an inherited IRA beneficiary distribution account.

 When you transfer assets from a traditional IRA into an IRA beneficiary distribution account (inherited IRA), the rules for MRDs still apply.
 This means you must withdraw a certain amount of money from your inherited IRA each year, based on your age and life expectancy.
-In the case of a non-spouse inheritor though, MRDs will need to begin before the inheritor reaches age 70½.
-These distributions may be taxed as ordinary income.
-However, if the original IRA was a Roth IRA and the assets were in the account for five years or more, distributions may be tax free.
+In the case of a nonspouse inheritor, though, MRDs will need to begin before the inheritor reaches age 70½.
+However, if the original IRA was a Roth IRA and the assets were in the account for five years or more, prior to the death of the original owner, distributions may be tax free.
 Consult a tax adviser if you feel you’ve inherited a Roth IRA that wasn’t opened for five years before the original owner passed away.

 Generally, you have until December 31 of the year following the original IRA owner’s death to take your first MRD.
 Each year thereafter you will be required to take an MRD until the account is depleted or you pass away, at which time the assets will pass to your beneficiaries.
-Beneficiary MRDs will be calculated using your age in the year following the death and by consulting the Single Life Expectancy table.
+The beneficiary's MRDs will be calculated using your age in the year following your death and based on the Single Life Expectancy table.

-If the original IRA owner died before reaching age 70½ (before MRDs would be required) you also have the option to distribute your inherited IRA under the five-year rule.
-This allows you to take distributions however you like without penalty, as long as all assets are completely distributed from your inherited IRA by December 31 of the fifth year following the IRA owner’s death.
+If the original IRA owner died before reaching age 70½ (before MRDs would be required of the original owner), you also have the option of distributing your inherited IRA under the five-year rule.
+This allows you to take distributions however you like without penalty, so long as all assets are completely distributed from your inherited IRA by December 31 of the fifth year following the IRA owner’s death.
+Discuss with your tax adviser the potential tax implications of this accelerated withdrawal schedule.

 When you establish an inherited IRA, be sure your IRA custodian registers the account properly.
 The account registration should include the name of the person who died, an indication that the account is an IRA beneficiary distribution account, and the inheritor’s name.
 Note that different IRA custodians may have varying interpretations of the IRS's rules regarding account registrations.